Haneen-Saymeh/Haneen-Saymeh/README.md

-### Hey data nerds 👋, this is Haneen!
+### Hey data nerds 👋, This is Haneen!
 ![](https://github.com/Haneen-Saymeh/Haneen-Saymeh/blob/main/github%20banner3.jpg)

-This is Haneen, an industrial engineer.
+My name is Haneen, an industrial engineer.
 I am on my journey to use data science in industrial engineering.
-Mainly : Datan analytics and machine learning!
+Mainly : Data analytics and machine learning!

 Skills: Python/ R / SQL